 Today, we also celebrate Valentine's Day with a special on board dinner.

-Optional Activities in Kirkenes: You may like to book some additional optional activities such as a Snowmobile Safari, Snow Shoe Walking Tour, take a magical excursion by husky dog sledge or go in search of the Northern Lights by husky dog sledge.
-Each sledge is pulled by a team of eight dogs, and can seat two people and a driver called a dog musher.
-These activities have limited places and are weather permitting - please request at the time of booking the tour.
-Contact us for prices.
+Optional Activities in Kirkenes: You may like to book some additional optional activities such as a Snow Shoe Walking Tour (2 hours), go in search of the Northern Lights by snowmobile (3 hours) or take a magical excursion by husky dog sledge (2 hours).
+Each sledge is pulled by a team of eight dogs and can seat two people and a driver called a dog musher.
+These activities have limited places and should be requested at the time of booking the tour - please contact us for prices.

 For a really memorable experience why not choose the ‘coolest’ hotel check-in around and stay overnight at the Snow Hotel?
 Upgrades to the snow hotel are limited so book early to avoid disappointment.
 The snow hotel stays at a constant minus five degrees centigrade and thermal sleeping bags are provided.
 Showers, toilets and a Scandinavian sauna are provided in a building next to the snow hotel.